erengaygusuz/ems-frontend/README.md

 ## Tools and Technologies Used in this Module

-The list of all packages and tools used in the project is provided below, along with their version and web address information.
+The list of all packages and tools used in the module is provided below, along with their version.

 * React JS 18
 * HTML5